Cosmetic Dentistry in Maple Valley

 Enhance the Look of Your Smile with Dental Bonding

 Bonding is a simple and efficient way to repair worn, gapped, or discolored teeth.
 It is a cosmetic procedure to repair your teeth that can be done in one visit and is an excellent alternative to crowns, veneers, or fillings, depending on your circumstances.

 Bonding uses a tooth-colored resin applied to your tooth then hardened using a special light source.
 After the material hardens, we will make minor adjustments to create a natural bite.
 Some advantages of bonding include:

 - Only a small amount of enamel needs to be removed

 Composite fillings or “tooth-colored” fillings can be used to repair a tooth.
 They are a safe alternative to traditional metal fillings and are a popular choice when it comes to their aesthetic look and durability.

 How Is A Tooth Colored Filling Placed?

 Fillings usually take one appointment to be placed.
-During to procedure, the dentist numbs the area around the tooth and removes the decayed and damaged portion.
-Your tooth will then be carefully cleaned and prepped before the filling.
+During the procedure, the dentist numbs the area around the tooth and removes the decayed and damaged portion.
+Your tooth will then be carefully cleaned and prepped for the filling.
 The composite resin will then be applied in layers, to ensure proper placement and bonding.
 Once it has hardened and bonded it will be shaped and polished to match surrounding teeth.

 Inlays and Onlays